mojaloop/contrib-rancher-scaler-tool/readme.md

     - otherwise we can _never_ scale down to 0 in each node pool
 1. Make `_bootstrap_nvme.sh` idempotent so it won't mess existing nodes up, or won't cause false errors
 1. Set up cloudwatch post scale script
-    - need to add another script that setup the AWS cloudwatch agent
+    - need to add another script that setup the AWS cloudwatch agent. ref: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html
     - configure the AWS cloudwatch dashboards to show the instances
 1. Add `mojaloop/cost_center` tags to existing node templates in Rancher
 1. Deploy live on one of our clusters (dev1?
 Prod?)